 - Markets are gullible.
 They can often be sold a bill of goods that is all flash or ‘story’ and no substance.
 Several singers have been foisted into the market that do not have the longevity or ability to sustain the breadth of repertoire demanded of them.
 (One celebrated singer of the late 20th century made an entire career on 2-3 roles, tops.)

-As a teacher of singing who strives to teach with a sense of ethics, values, and integrity, my job is to liberate and free the voice of the student that stands before me.
-I cannot be influenced by any external forces that move contrary to freedom, ease, and beauty of expression.
+As a teacher of singing who strives to teach from ethics, values, and integrity, my job is to liberate and free the voice of the student that stands before me.
+I cannot be influenced by external forces that move contrary to freedom, ease, and beauty of expression.
 And I truly cannot be influenced by UNINFORMED opinions on the singing voice from well-meaning audiences, coaches, or fellow singers.
 As voice teachers and singers, we need to elevate our position and deepen our education, and not be swayed by the vagaries of ‘markets’ in whatever form they may present themselves.

 A student that is taking lessons should discover or re-discover their true or ‘naked’ voice (W. Stephen Smith), and ALL training methods and programs should acknowledge this.
 If we begin with an agenda that serves a ‘market’ then we are truly unlikely to ever uncover the singers true vocal ability or freedom of communication.
 The roadside is littered with vocal roadkill.

 We teachers are complicit in the general falling standards of singing if we only package a singer to ‘sell’ at market.

 In closing, I wish to quote Earl Wild, the virtuoso pianist, who said:

 “Seek the truth in Art and within, without compromise.
 It is not always enough to be honest and so I think not only seek the truth in what you do but seek YOUR truth.”